 EVERYTHING REFLECTED, November 2025

-Everything Reflected is also about the process of painting.
+EVERYTHING REFLECTED is also about the process of painting.
 I used a mirror that was awkwardly too narrow, constantly craning to see my whole self and the reflections of what was behind me.
 I refused to turn around.
 As I painted, I realised the scene in front of me was also reflected in the wood of the piano, including the mirror from which I was painting, so that everything was folding into itself.

 Acrylic on Stone Paper, 110 × 78 cm